lovenets/CS-notebook/leetcode/Top Interview Questions.md

 (2) Accepted

 Here we keep 2 values: the max cumulative product UP TO current element starting from SOMEWHERE in the past, and the minimum cumulative product UP TO current element.
 At each new element, we could either add the new element to the existing product, or start fresh the product from current index (wipe out previous results).

+The key point of this problem is how we handle negative integers.
 If we see a negative number, the "candidate" for max should instead become the previous min product, because a bigger number multiplied by negative becomes smaller, hence the swap them.

 ```go
 func maxProduct(nums []int) int {